-Directors’ Research covers three thematically distinct research groups, headed by Associate Director of EMBL, the Director of the European Molecular Biology Organization (EMBO) and Eric Karsenti.
+Directors’ Research covers three thematically distinct research groups, headed by the Director of EMBL, the Director of the European Molecular Biology Organization (EMBO) and Eric Karsenti.

 |Leptin Group||Visualising complex cell shapes and signalling pathways|